fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)

-Include the theme files in the `static > FusionCharts` folder in your project.
+Include the theme files in the `static > FusionCharts` folder in the STATIC folder of your project.
 This step is optional, the chart will render with the default theme (`fusion`) even if the theme is not applied.

 > Including the `fusioncharts.theme.fusion.js` file will not apply the theme.
 To apply the theme you have to set the value of `theme` attribute to the respective name of the theme.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').